BabylonJS/Documentation/content/features/featuresDeepDive/lights/lights_introduction.md

 ### The Point Light

-A point light is a light defined by an unique point in world space.
+A point light is a light defined by a unique point in world space.
 The light is emitted in every direction from this point.
 A good example of a point light is a standard light bulb.

 ```javascript
 const light = new BABYLON.PointLight("pointLight", new BABYLON.Vector3(1, 10, 1), scene);